-We Need Your Support!
 The Baltimore Canyon, a major submarine canyon with unprecedented ecological value situated less than 70 miles off of Maryland’s coast, is eligible for protective designation as a National Marine Sanctuary.
-If designated, it will become our nation's first Urban National Marine Sanctuary, creating opportunities for local students to engage with the deep seas via high-tech connections between Baltimore’s educational and scientific communities and researchers exploring the Canyon.
-Help conserve and protect our local ocean while empowering urban youth by signing our petition now!
+If designated, it would become our nation's first Urban National Marine Sanctuary, creating opportunities for local students to engage with the deep seas via high-tech connections between Baltimore’s educational and scientific communities and researchers exploring the Canyon.

 The Deep Sea: Humankind’s Next Frontier

 Submarine canyons are the next great American frontier, possessing untapped potential for exploration and research.
 The Baltimore Canyon is a 28-mile-long, 5-mile-wide major submarine canyon situated less than 70 miles off the coast of Maryland, along the edge of the Mid-Atlantic continental shelf.
 Within its depths, an entire ecosystem thrives based upon fragile corals and biological phenomena rarely seen anywhere in the world.